blekane/Devopseasylearning/Git/Git-merge-workflow.md

 8. The release branch can be deleted and we can restart the cycle

-### Case 1
+### Case 2
 **Naming convenction:** master, develop, dev1, dev2, dev3, qa1, qa2, stg1, stg2, prod1, prod1, feature/EC-3000, release1.4, feature/ON-680 etc.

-    + These branches are used to deploy the app/service's code to a particular environment.
-Once a developer is ready to deploy to an environment, they will put in a ***pull request*** from the **develop** branch to that environment.
+- These branches are used to deploy the app/service's code to a particular environment.
+Once a developer is ready to deploy to an environment, they will raise a ***pull request*** from the **develop**.
 Depending on the environment, team members will review the code and approve the PR.
 Once the code is merged a deployment will start.

-    + **NB:** EC-3000 or ON-680 is the ticket number for the new feature to be develop
+- **NB:** EC-3000 or ON-680 is the ticket number for the new feature to be develop

 ### Staging, Qa and Production environments